wavim/crappy-calculator/README.md

 (functions) and binary operators (functions).

-The calculator logic is implemented with a tokenizer (lexer), a LL parser and an evaluator,
+The calculator logic is implemented with a tokenizer (lexer), a LL parser and an evaluator, all written by me ad hoc without the help of generator tools.

 - The tokenizer is responsible for lexing the input string into lexical tokens with a Deterministic Pushdown Automaton (basically, with a stack/lookbehind).
-- The left-most derivation parser is responsible for constructing an Abstract Syntax Tree from the tokens.
+- The ad hoc left-most derivation parser is responsible for constructing an Abstract Syntax Tree from the tokens.
 - The evaluator is responsible for recursively evaluating the tree to get the final expression value.